mediamonks/drupal-controller-annotations/docs/2-usage.rst

 @Route
 ------

-The main difference is how the annotation is activated.
-In Drupal this should be added to your ``routing.yml`` file:
+The main difference is how the annotations are activated.
+In Drupal this should be added to your module routing file which in the case of a module called "acme" be should be named ``acme.routing.yml`` and should be placed in the root of your module folder.

 .. code-block:: yml